JOIN THE FUN

 SEPTEMBER 4

 Summer isn’t over yet!
-Join us at Jurassic Forest on Labour Day Weekend for the Last Hurrah and take advantage of our Back to School sale on admissions before the gates close for another year.
+Join us at Jurassic Forest on Labour Day Weekend for the Last Hurrah before the gates close for another year.
 Walk the Discovery Trails one final time as the leaves begin to turn and the forest takes on the colours of an Alberta autumn.
 The animatronic dinosaurs are still roaming, the Tar Pit Café is still serving, and the Active Learning Park still has plenty of energy left in it.
 If the kids have to go back to school, they might as well go out with a roar — make this weekend the one they’re still talking about in October.

 Dinosaur Haunt (Weather Permitting)